pouyapd/SafeTraj-Prototype/README.md

 SafeTraj is a lightweight and modular Python toolkit for analysing the behaviour of pretrained neural trajectory prediction models in autonomous mobility systems (smart wheelchairs, mobile robots).

-It was developed alongside my MSc thesis research at the University of Genoa, in collaboration with CNR-IEIIT within the EU Horizon Europe REXASI-PRO project.
+It was developed alongside my MSc thesis research at the University of Genoa as a personal open-source tool, inspired by trajectory analysis work conducted within the EU Horizon Europe REXASI-PRO project.

 The focus is on **behaviour analysis, not model training** — the neural models analysed were pretrained by project partners.
 SafeTraj only performs trajectory-level evaluation and does not include proprietary model weights.